• Skip to primary navigation

 • While you can make this recipe with regular canned tomato sauce, I prefer to use strained tomatoes by one of two Italian brands - Pomi or Bionature.
 These tomatoes are smooth, flavorful, and sweet.
 A domestic US tomato sauce will be more acidic.

-• You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-Reheat them very gently, covered (to prevent splatters), in the microwave at 50% power.
+• You can keep the leftovers in an airtight container in the fridge for up to 3 days.
+Reheat them gently, covered (to prevent splatters), in the microwave at 50% power.

 Nutrition per Serving